Chinese bank depositors face police in angry protest - NewsBreak

 Hundreds of people held up banners and chanted slogans on the wide steps of the entrance to a branch of China's central bank in the city of Zhengzhou in Henan province, about 620 kilometers (380 miles) southwest of Beijing.
 Video taken by a protester shows plainclothes security teams being pelted with water bottles and other objects as they charge the crowd.

-Later videos posted on social media show an unclear number of protesters being shoved forward individually and down stairs by security teams dressed in plain white or black T-shirts.
-Phone calls to Zhengzhou city and Henan province police rang unanswered.
+Later videos posted on social media show individual protesters being shoved forward and down stairs by security teams dressed in plain white or black T-shirts.
+It's unclear how many were subjected to this treatment.
+Phone calls to Zhengzhou city and Henan province police rang unanswered Sunday.

 The protesters are among thousands of customers who opened accounts at six rural banks in Henan and neighboring Anhui province that offered higher interest rates.
 They later found they could not withdraw their funds after media reports that the head of the banks' parent company was on the run and wanted for financial crimes.